How to file an Ohio annual report

 What if my business information changes after filing?

 Keep your information current.
-When your principal address, registered agent details, or officers change, notify the Ohio Secretary of State right away to maintain good standing.
+When your principal address, statutory agent details, or officers change, notify the Ohio Secretary of State right away by filing Form 521 Statutory Agent Update ($25 fee) to maintain good standing.

 How do I check if my entity is in good standing?